 3. The TV is no longer yours

 Just face facts, it’s gone.
-You will soon realise that the only options are to have it turned off or to watch kids programmes.
+You will soon realise that the only options are to have it turned off or to watch toddler tv programmes all day long.
 When your child sleeps you will have the volume so low that you can’t hear it anyway and you will never be able to concentrate on a show you love why they are awake, so just admit it is gone for a few years.
 Sorry.